- Day 1 Vancouver, Canada

 Coming ashore on the black sand beaches of isolated St. Matthew Island, we will be the only humans here.
 The island lies more than 200 miles from the nearest village, home only to nesting seabirds like murres and cormorants, the native St. Matthew Island vole, and the Arctic fox.

 The island of St. Paul is an ideal resting spot for migrating birds, attracting some 300 species, including horned and tufted puffins, red-legged kittiwakes, and Pribilof sandpipers.
 Also, about half of the world’s northern fur seal population lives in the waters here.
-They will be busy nursing new-borns when you visit in mid-July.

 MS Roald Amundsen continues south through the Bering Sea, through the Aleutian Islands and towards our next stop of Dutch Harbor.
 The Expedition Team will prepare you for our upcoming destinations and continue their lecture series.